Learn About Fishing For Catfish In New Mexico

 All about fishing for flathead, blue and channel catfish in NM.

 You can find catfish in the vast majority of waters throughout New Mexico.
 Rivers, ponds and small lakes are likely places to locate catfish.
-The major lakes with healthy populations of catfish include Abiquiu Reservoir, Brantley Lake, Caballo Lake, Conchas Lake, Elephant Butte Reservoir, Navajo Lake, Red Bluff Reservoir, Santa Rosa Lake, Sumner Lake and Ute Lake.
+The major lakes with healthy populations of catfish include Abiquiu Reservoir, Brantley Lake, Caballo Lake, Clayton Lake, Conchas Lake, Elephant Butte Lake, Farmington Lake, Navajo Lake, Red Bluff Reservoir, Santa Rosa Lake, Sumner Lake and Ute Lake.

 World record: 58 lbs 0 oz